ome/omero-documentation/omero/sysadmins/in-place-import.rst

 users, in-place import is essential for their use of OMERO.

-This feature is designed to allow imaging facilities to import large datasets into OMERO while keeping them safely stored in a secure location on the file system which is read-only for users.
+This feature is designed to allow imaging facilities to import large datasets into OMERO while keeping them safely stored on the file system in a secure location that is *read-only* for users.
 Leaving the data in a user's file system **is very dangerous** as they may forget they need to keep it or move to a different institution. **Under no circumstances should in-place import be used with temporary storage.**